 Average Weather in San Francisco California, United States

-In San Francisco, the temperature typically varies from 45°F to 72°F over the course of the year, and is rarely below 39°F or above 83°F.
+In San Francisco, the summers are long, comfortable, arid, and mostly clear and the winters are short, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 45°F to 72°F and is rarely below 39°F or above 83°F.

 The warm season lasts for 4.4 months, from June 12 to October 25, with an average daily high temperature above 69°F. The hottest day of the year is September 20, with an average high of 72°F and low of 58°F.

 The cool season lasts for 2.0 months, from December 4 to February 5, with an average daily high temperature below 59°F. The coldest day of the year is January 3, with an average low of 45°F and high of 56°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In San Francisco, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in San Francisco begins around May 21 and lasts for 5.1 months, ending around October 24.
 On July 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 92% of the time, and overcast or mostly cloudy 8% of the time.

 The cloudier part of the year begins around October 24 and lasts for 6.9 months, ending around May 21.
 On January 11, the cloudiest day of the year, the sky is overcast or mostly cloudy 55% of the time, and clear, mostly clear, or partly cloudy 45% of the time.